 Managing pain can become a challenge, especially if you experience any ailments that cause chronic pain.
-Taking over the counter medicines can be mildly effective for pain management, but sometimes you require something stronger.
+Taking over-the-counter medicines can be mildly effective for pain management, but sometimes you require something stronger.
 Opioids have been largely the main way to effectively treat various forms of pain over the years, but they come with substantial risks to your health.
+Let’s see about the best medical marijuana strains for pain management.

 As effective as opioids are for pain relief, they can also carry a huge risk of opioid addiction.
 Medical marijuana has recently started becoming popular as a way to manage pain.
 Several clinical studies have demonstrated the cannabis plant’s potential in helping us fight several types of pain.